The Copycats - Star Trek TOS

 Items Sold

-Phaser II w/xenon strobe circuit
+Phaser II with Xenon strobe circuit

 Phaser I hand unit static